-Interest income for the Quarter totalled \$27,238 compared to \$15,546 in the same quarter in Fiscal 2022, due to higher cash balances and interest rates.
-A portion of the land from the Company's Thunder Bay Property was rented out to a third party during the Quarter and generated rental revenue of \$45,000 for the Quarter.
+Interest income for the Quarter totalled \$15,791 compared to \$15,902 in the same quarter in Fiscal 2023.
+A portion of the land from the Company's Thunder Bay Property was rented out to a third party during the Quarter and generated rental revenue of \$54,000 for the Quarter.

-Corporate and Administrative expenses totalled \$827,193 during the Quarter, a 19% increase from the amount incurred during the comparative quarter in Fiscal 2022 (2022 - \$692,348).
-The main areas of increased expenses for the Quarter were expenses on salaries and benefits, legal fees and property holding costs, which were partly offset by a decrease in community, public and investor relations expenses.
+Corporate and Administrative expenses totalled \$1,686,022 during the Quarter, a 162% increase from the amount incurred during the comparative quarter in Fiscal 2023 (2023 - \$643,832).
+The main areas of increased expenses for the Quarter were expenses on salaries and benefits, property holding costs, community, public and investor relations, and market development and government relations expenses.

-Salaries and benefits increased by \$202,548 (77%) to \$466,947 during the Quarter compared to \$264,399 for the same quarter in Fiscal 2022.
-The increase is primarily related to the increased number of senior management employees in the Quarter compared to the same quarter in Fiscal 2022.
+Salaries and benefits increased by \$574,845 (209%) to \$850,594 during the Quarter compared to \$275,749 for the same quarter in Fiscal 2023.
+The increase is primarily related the bonuses of \$440,875 awarded to the senior management employees during the Quarter related to their services for Fiscal 2023, and the increased number of senior management employees in the Quarter, compared to the same quarter in Fiscal 2023.
+The bonuses were settled in 4,369,424 fully vested RSUs subsequent to the end of the Quarter.